Aspen Tech Policy Hub Fellowship

 We have run two cohorts of the Aspen Tech Policy Hub fellowship thus far, one in 2019 and one in 2020.
 We expect to run a third cohort of the Aspen Tech Policy Hub fellowship in mid-2021.

-Our Fellowship program consists of two blocks: (1) a policy bootcamp that teaches fellows the basics of policymaking within the government or within government; and (2) a final project where fellows are required to create at least one practical policy output—for instance, mock legislation, toolkits for policymakers, white papers, op-eds, or an app.
+Our Fellowship program consists of two blocks: (1) a policy bootcamp that teaches fellows the basics of policymaking within the government or within the tech industry; and (2) a final project where fellows are required to create at least one practical policy output—for instance, mock legislation, toolkits for policymakers, white papers, op-eds, or an app.

 Programming to support the development of policy outputs during the fellowship will include: